natfarleydev/prd-markdown/markdown/advanced/advancedNewRules.markdown

 debilitating conditions and colorful effects.

-**[Hero Points]**: A common house rule standardized and expanded for the Pathfinder RPG, this system allows players a measure of control over fate and random dice rolls.
+**[Hero Points]**: A common house rule standardized and expanded for the PF RPG, this system allows players a measure of control over fate and random dice rolls.
 Rather than having the outcome of an adventure's worth of effort come down to or be thwarted by simple bad luck, hero points grant the PCs a resource